Jimbly/LD45-somethinga-from-nothinga/README.md

 Start with: `npm start` (after running `npm i` once)

 TODO:
+  Enforce max score
+  Show full element information on right on rollover High scores
+  Display notification upon completion of level
   Title screen
-  Levels
-  High scores
-  Show full element information on right on rollover Save state of each level so you can freely go back and forth Infinite scroll with auto-zoom out matching aspect ratio better?
+  Save state of each level so you can freely go back and forth Infinite scroll with auto-zoom out matching aspect ratio better?
     Even if not infinite scroll, use whole width and zoom in when short